 Each family, even one that has purchased a committee buyout, is required to participate in a year-end clean up for one hour on the scheduled day in June.
 The schedule will be posted in late May/early June for parents to sign up.
 This is a requirement and we trust that all families will fulfill their requirement.
-For 2019/2020, clean-up day is scheduled for Thursday, June 18, 2020.
+For the 2021/2022 school year, the clean-up day is scheduled for Thursday, June 16, 2022.